Temperatures have been climbing and that means many Aussies will be thinking of installing a pool in their backyard for summer.

 Even during construction, water can puddle in the base of the hole that’s excavated for your pool, and it’s important to remember that children can drown in as little as six centimetres of water.

-Temporary pool fencing is also different than regular temporary fencing – you can find out more at the TTFS website.
+Temporary pool fencing is also different than regular temporary fencing – you can find out more by chatting to one of our friendly team members who will be more than happy to assist.

-It’s important to note that the Australian Standard 1926.1 applies to pool fences country-wide, but the laws and procedures that ensure every fence complies with this Standard is at the discretion of each state and territory – that means there are variances in the law depending on where you live.
+It’s important to note that the Australian Standard 1926.1—fencing for swimming pools applies to pool fences country-wide, but the laws and procedures that ensure every fence complies with this Standard is at the discretion of each state and territory – that means there are variances in the law depending on where you live.

 This can range from who must inspect your pool and its fence and the relevant certification that comes with it; building permits; and even whether older pool fences must be updated to meet the current Standard.